leomarcov/labadmin/README.md

 # Usage
 Labadmin can operate in interactive or parametrized mode (use `labadmin -h` for parameter info).

-Each execution has 5 stages: discover, host selection, action selection, action parametrization and action monitorization.
+Each action execution has 5 stages: discover, host selection, action selection, action parametrization and action monitorization.

 ## Discover
 Discover stage search current IP for each host MAC in lab config file and checks the net state (OFF, ON and listening in configured port or ON but not listening).